 Seven mountain resorts make the Lake Tahoe mountain district straddling the California and Nevada borders one of the country’s most diverse and exciting snowsports destinations.
-Alpine Meadows, Heavenly, Kirkwood, Mt.
-Rose, Northstar California, Sierra-at-Tahoe Resort and Squaw Valley each overlook the emerald waters of America’s largest alpine lake, enjoy some of the highest annual snowfall in North America, and bask in over 300 days of sunshine a year — no wonder it’s a winter wonderland.
+Heavenly, Kirkwood, Mt.
+Rose, Northstar California, Sierra-at-Tahoe Resort and Palisades Tahoe (formerly Squaw Valley Alpine Meadows), each overlook the emerald waters of America’s largest alpine lake, enjoy some of the highest annual snowfall in North America, and bask in over 300 days of sunshine a year — no wonder it’s a winter wonderland.

 The region’s location — less than an hour from the Reno-Tahoe International Airport in Nevada, a few hours from Sacramento, and within 3½ hours’ drive of San Francisco — makes it popular with a large population of active families and second homeowners.
-Recent consolidation in ownership means that multi-resort lift tickets (Heavenly, Northstar and Kirkwood; plus Squaw Valley and Alpine Meadows) are available too.
+Recent consolidation in ownership means that multi-resort lift tickets (for example, Heavenly, Northstar and Kirkwood on the EPIC Pass) are available too.

 Great Value Skiing and Snowboarding for Families